Employment Law

 If you have a medical condition, disability, or illness, know that the following laws protect you:

 These laws ensure equal rights for those with disabilities in the workplace.
 You deserve a fair and safe chance at employment.
-Los Angeles ADA & disability discrimination lawyers at King & Siegel LLP can help you understand your options.
+Contact the Los Angeles disability discrimination attorneys at King & Siegel LLP; we can help you understand your options.
+Moreover, we can explain your rights and help you better understand what qualifies as a workplace disability.

 The ADA does not have a list of covered disabilities.
 The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
 The law also protects those with a history or record of such an impairment and anyone perceived by others to have such an impairment.
 These definitions are construed broadly to protect workers from discrimination.